Understanding your Hospital Bill

 We encourage you to check with your insurance company if you have questions about insurance coverage.
 Click here to view a list of Glens Falls Hospital Contracted Services.

 Hospitals are required by law to make available information about standard charges for services they provide.
 These charges represent only the standard charges provided by a hospital.
 It does not provide a quote or guarantee of actual charges, e.g., how much it will cost for a specific patient’s care.
 It does not account for any variables in a patient’s medical condition, complications, length of stay, use of laboratory tests, pharmaceuticals, etc. It also does not account for whether a patient has health insurance or the availability of other discounts.
 Patients should always contact the hospital’s financial services staff for specific information.
-Download the Standard Charges (.xlsx).
+Download the Standard Charges by clicking here.

 Standard charges by DRG can be viewed on the CMS website: https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Inpatient.html